visionmedia/expressjs.com/en/resources/contributing.md

 menu: resources
 lang: en
 redirect_from: "/resources/community.html"
+title2: Contributing to Expressjs.com
+sub-title: The official documentation for the Express framework.
 ---

 # Contributing to Express

+### Looking to contribute to expressjs.com?
+Click [here](#contributing-to-expressjscom).

 Express and the other projects in the [expressjs organization on GitHub](https://github.com/expressjs) are projects of the [OpenJs Foundation](https://openjsf.org/).
 These projects are governed under the general policies and guidelines of the Node.js Foundation along with the additional guidelines below.